nballou/nickballousite/content/openResearch/_index.md

 ## What do I do to support open research?

-Here are some activities I've been involved in as part of my ongoing quest to advance open research:
+Here are some activities I've been involved in as part of my ongoing efforts to advance open research:

 - **Reproducibility**
   - Sharing open data, materials, and code in all my work, both quantitative (e.g., [this scale validation paper](https://osf.io/vp7ye/)) and qualitative (e.g., [this grounded theory paper](https://osf.io/mwpqc/?view_only=dfe56f8107c74a7284ba61c0dc571885) about the role of frustration in video games)